Photographic Color Balance

 Color-Balance-2-VW-300p-pos

 The color negative of the normal white-light photograph above contains the colors of the objects, and of the reflections of the light sources.
-The scene viewed through a rotating polarizing filter transmits the colors of the objects, and selectively transmits or blocks the polarized reflections of light sources.
+The scene viewed through a rotating polarizing filter that selectively transmits or blocks the polarized reflections of light sources.

 When added together, the “difference image” eliminates the colors of the objects but leaves the reflections from various light sources that are analyzed for color.